jabbott7335/ocp-cp-bits/ocp-4-4-11-iam-operator.md

 Are you getting pods in "configerror" status in the ibm-common-services project after installing the IBM Common Services operator on 4.4.x?
 You also likely are missing pods for IAM `oc get po -n ibm-common-services | grep iam-`.
 The IBM IAM Operator is likely stuck in a pending state and its pod may be missing.
 To fix this we will fix the ClusterRoles associated to the `ibm-iam-operand-restricted` and `ibm-iam-operator` service accounts.

 To fix this behavior we will alter a pair of ClusterRoles that are bound to a pair of ServiceAccounts.

+** Before running this note the -o wide on the clusterrolebinding get will not work unless you have a recent oc CLI.
+If you find this you will want to upgrade your local oc CLI or use the UI to lookup the Cluster Roles under User Management **

 First, find the cluster role associated with the `ibm-iam-operand-restricted` ClusterRoleBinding subject: